RotterdamLogisticsLab/logback-throttle/README.md

 Throttle logback logging to prevent overflow of downstream systems

 ### Usage
+There is no version in a publicly available maven repository yet!

 Use it in your logback configuration like here in **logback-spring.xml**:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>